z64tools/z64hdr/README.md

 ## How to Use

 - `#include "oot_mq_debug/z64hdr.h"` or `#include "oot_u10/z64hdr.h"`.
-- In your link step, use a linker script like `mips64-ld -T LINKER_SCRIPT.ld --emit-relocs -o something.elf something.o`.
+- In your link step, use a linker script like `mips64-ld -L(ABSOLUTE_PATH_TO_Z64HDR)/common -L(ABSOLUTE_PATH_TO_Z64HDR)/oot_X/ -T z64hdr.ld --emit-relocs -o something.elf something.o`.
 If you are building a custom actor, use `oot_mq_debug/z64hdr.ld` or `oot_u10/z64hdr.ld` as appropriate; these will include `oot_X/syms.ld` and `common/z64hdr_actor.ld`.
 If you are writing other custom code which requires a different ELF layout than provided in `z64hdr_actor.ld`, provide your own linker script, and within that `INCLUDE oot_X/syms.ld` or provide `-T oot_X/syms.ld` in addition to your own script to the linker.

 ## Other info